Aliases for LDHA Gene

 The protein encoded by this gene catalyzes the conversion of L-lactate and NAD to pyruvate and NADH in the final step of anaerobic glycolysis.
 The protein is found predominantly in muscle tissue and belongs to the lactate dehydrogenase family.
 Mutations in this gene have been linked to exertional myoglobinuria.
 Multiple transcript variants encoding different isoforms have been found for this gene.
 The human genome contains several non-transcribed pseudogenes of this gene. [provided by RefSeq, Sep 2008]

 GeneCards Summary for LDHA Gene

 LDHA (Lactate Dehydrogenase A) is a Protein Coding gene.
 Diseases associated with LDHA include Fanconi-Bickel Syndrome and Myoglobinuria.
-Among its related pathways are Pyruvate metabolism and Citric Acid (TCA) cycle and Glucagon signaling pathway.
+Among its related pathways are Development Ligand-independent activation of ESR1 and ESR2 and Metabolism.
 GO annotations related to this gene include oxidoreductase activity and L-lactate dehydrogenase activity.
 An important paralog of this gene is LDHC.